No one can deny that Japan is a beautiful country. It is jampacked with discoveries from culture to technology to nature!

-One of the places in the world that I really want to visit is the Salar de Uyuni in Bolivia, the “largest” natural mirror in the world.
+One of the places in the world I really want to visit is the Salar de Uyuni in Bolivia, the “largest” natural mirror in the world.
 Japan, however, has its own version of the Salar de Uyuni.
 It is called Chichibugahama Beach.

-Just take note that this scene does not happen every hour of the day.
+Just note that this scene does not happen every hour of the day.
 The mirror appears during low tide when the seawater subsides, revealing a sandy portion of the beach and turning the parts of the beach into pools.

 Here we can find the strangely shaped rocks that began their formation 20 million to 15 million years ago.
 Some of the rock formations from this coast might scare people with trypophobia.
 Notice the weathering that occurred on the rocks.

 Are they fascinating or scary?
-Either way, they are absolutely safe to visit, and nothing will come out of the holes when you touch them.
+Either way, they are safe to visit, and nothing will come out of the holes when you touch them.
 Bring some of your friends and find out about different rock formations that match real-world objects.

 Japanese Natural Wonder in Kyushu Region